Head Counts and body counts

 Though buried deep in the F section, Rachel Gordon's City Hall Beat (SF Chronicle, Dec.
 31, 2004) has an item that could result in front-page news later this year.
 The city is going to pay for an outside study to find out what happened to 1000 people who disappeared from the city's welfare rolls after Care Not Cash kicked in last May.[Later: No study has ever appeared.
 It was all bullshit]

-Surely there were some scammers who disappeared once Care Not Cash became operative, and their hustle was no longer viable.
+Surely there were some scammers who disappeared after Care Not Cash, and their hustle was no longer viable.
 We may finally get a sense of how many people were ripping off city taxpayers when this study is complete.

-I think the mayor and Angela Alioto are on the right track, but a yearly body count is one way---not the only way, to be sure---to evaluate both the long-range and short-term success or failure of the mayor's approach.
+I think the mayor and Angela Alioto are on the right track, but a yearly body count is one way to evaluate both the long-range and short-term success or failure of the mayor's approach.

-Mayor Newsom might even agree with that statement.
-While still a supervisor, Newsom got a lot of flack from progressives in 2003 when he asked the city's medical examiner to come up with a death toll for fiscal year 2002-2003.
-The examiner found that he could verify a total of 169 deaths for the city's homeless for that period.
+Mayor Newsom might even agree with.
+While still a supervisor, Newsom got a lot of flack from progressives in 2003 when he asked the city's medical examiner to provide a death toll for fiscal year 2002-2003.
+The examiner found that he could verify 169 deaths for the city's homeless.
 He added that his office only handles half of the city's 8000 annual deaths, so the real total could be much higher (SF Chronicle, Aug.
 29, 2003).

 But here's the item: Diamond Dave gets a mention in Bob Dylan's autobiography ("Chronicles," Simon and Schuster, 2004).
 Dylan credits Dave with turning him on to Woody Guthrie's autobiography: